-Document Title: Resuscitation Procedure 12 of 19 Approval Date: 07 Jun 2017 Reference Number: UHB 227 Next Review Date: 07 Jun 2017 Version Number: 2 Date of Publication: 17 Aug 2017 Approved By: Resuscitation Committee
+Document Title: Resuscitation Procedure 13 of 21 Approval Date: June 2021 Reference Number: Next Review Date: June 2024 Version Number: 5 Approved By: Resuscitation Committee

-- Resuscitation Teams are given a rota.
-It is the team's responsibility to look at their rota to see who is on call for the resuscitation calls - All Resuscitation Teams are based on the on call rotas - All medical and nursing resuscitation bleeps are designated bleeps - It is imperative that all bleeps are handed over to someone of equal status prior to leaving the hospital site - Test calls are performed a minimum of once a day by switchboard at 09.00 hours.
-It is recommended that the bleeps are also tested during the evening period.
-All bleep holders must respond to switchboard once they have received this call. - In the event that a test call is not received, the bleep holder should contact switchboard to ensure that their bleep is working - The resuscitation team should include at least one doctor with current training in advanced paediatric life support.
-The team must have the following skills: - □ Airway interventions, including tracheal intubation - Intravenous/ intraosseous cannulation - Defibrillation (advisory and manual) and cardioversion - Drug administration - □ The ability to undertake advanced resuscitation skills - Possess skills required for post resuscitation care - The team leader should be someone with expertise and training in the resuscitation of paediatrics. - At least one member of the paediatric resuscitation team should possess a qualification in advanced paediatric resuscitation. - All members of the team should be familiar with their expected roles and have expertise in the resuscitation of paediatrics. - All members of the team with regular commitments to paediatric resuscitation should also be encouraged to attend national paediatric resuscitation courses which are provided by the UHB Resuscitation Service
+- The resuscitation team should include at least one doctor with current training in advanced paediatric life support.
+The team must have the following skills: - Airway interventions, including tracheal intubation - □ Intravenous/ intraosseous cannulation - Defibrillation (advisory and manual) and cardioversion - Drug administration - The ability to undertake advanced resuscitation skills - Possess skills required for post resuscitation care - The team leader should be someone with expertise and training in the resuscitation of paediatrics. - At least one member of the paediatric resuscitation team should possess a qualification in advanced paediatric resuscitation. - All members of the team should be familiar with their expected roles and have expertise in the resuscitation of paediatrics. - All members of the team with regular commitments to paediatric resuscitation should also be encouraged to attend national paediatric resuscitation courses which are provided by the UHB Resuscitation Service